Renniesb/total_dance_virtual_classes/README.md

 ## Endpoints

-### Quizzes
+### Videos

-- `GET /api/quiz`
-  - get all quizzes
-- `POST /api/quiz`
-  - create a quiz

-- `GET /api/quiz/:quizId`
+- `GET /api/videos/:dancetype/:dancelevel`
-  - get a specific quiz
+  - get videos for a specific dance and proficiency level
-- `PATCH /api/quiz/:quizId`
-  - update a specific quiz
-- `DELETE /api/quiz/:quizId`
-  - delete a specific quiz

-### Questions
+### Authentication

-- `GET /api/questions`
-  - get all questions
-- `POST /api/questions`
+- `POST /api/auth/login`
-  - create a question

-- `GET /api/quiz/:quizNum/questions`
-  - get all questions from a specific quiz

-- `GET /api/questions/:id`
-  - get a specific question
-- `PATCH /api/questions/:id`
-  - update a specific question
+  - to check the users login credentials and log them into the app

-- `DELETE /api/questions/:id`
+- `POST /api/user/profile`
-  - delete a specific question
+  - to get the users profile information only if they are logged into the app.

 ## Welcome

 - `GET /`